lapps/lapps.github.io/Documentation.md

 Requirements (debian, rhel, osx), start with virgin machine (JetStream instance)

-Here are some [historical notes] from (http://wiki.lappsgrid.org/manuals/service-manager/install-service-manager/index.html) from 2014.
+Here are some [historical notes](http://wiki.lappsgrid.org/manuals/service-manager/install-service-manager/index.html) from 2014.

-There is a one-step-install script (written by Keith for debian/ubuntu, Keigh had a RHEL version).
+There is a one-step-install script (written by Keith for debian/ubuntu, Keigh had a RHEL version - that is lost).

 Now an easier proces:
 - requires postgress, tomcat 7 installation, Java 8 (latest manager (Jan 2017)